 Cats are meticulous groomers, and they use their tongues to get the job done.
 They much prefer bathing themselves over their humans bathing them.

 Most of the time, these sounds signal your cat is about to expel a hairball.
-So if you’re thinking, “my cat keeps throwing up, but seems fine,” it could be that she’s just passing hairballs.
+So if you’re thinking, “My cat keeps throwing up, but she seems fine,” it could be that she’s just passing hairballs.

 Are Hairballs Dangerous to Cats?

 Yes, hairballs are potentially dangerous to cats.
 Long-haired cat breeds are at greater risk of developing hairballs than their short-haired counterparts.

 There are some insidious signs that your cat is having difficulty with a hairball and may need medical attention.

 While hairballs typically pass, it’s possible for them to become so large they lodge in your cat’s digestive tract and cause a blockage.

 If your cat is continuously hacking or retching without producing a hairball, has changes in digestion such as diarrhea, constipation, or lack of appetite, has become lethargic, or has a swollen or hard belly, it’s time to skip the home remedies and head straight to your veterinarian.

 Is Vaseline Good for Hairballs?

 Vaseline may help your cat pass a hairball and is generally considered safe and nontoxic for cats.
 However, we don’t recommend it here at Pet Living since it’s a petroleum product, and there are many other more natural alternatives.